Cathedral of St. Michael and St. Gudula

 The Cathedral of St. Michael and St. Gudula (Cathédrale Saints-Michel-et-Gudule; Kathedraal van Sint-Michiel en Sint-Goedele), usually shortened to the Cathedral of St. Gudula (Note: Cathédrale Sainte-Gudule; Sint-Goedelekathedraal) or St. Gudula (Note: Sainte-Gudule; Sint-Goedele) by locals, is a medieval Catholic cathedral in central Brussels, Belgium.
 It is dedicated to Saint Michael and Saint Gudula, the patron saints of the City of Brussels, and is a major example of Brabantine Gothic architecture.

 The Romanesque church's construction began in the 11th century, replacing an earlier chapel, and was largely complete in its current Gothic form by the 16th, though its interior was frequently modified in the following centuries.
 The building includes late-Gothic and Baroque chapels, whilst its neo-Gothic decorative elements, including some of its stained glass windows in the aisles, date from restoration work in the 19th century.
 St. Gudula also stands out for its musical components, notably its two pipe organs and its immense church bells.
 The complex was designated a historic monument in 1936.

 The church was elevated to cathedral status in 1962 and has since been the co-cathedral of the Metropolitan Archdiocese of Mechelen–Brussels, together with St. Rumbold's Cathedral in Mechelen.
 As the national church of Belgium and the Primate of Belgium's official seat, it frequently hosts royal weddings, state funerals and other official ceremonies, such as the Te Deum on Belgian National Day.

 Since the mid-20th century, following the construction of the North–South connection, St. Gudula has been situated on the Parvis Sainte-Gudule/Sinter-Goedelevoorplein, a large forecourt east of the Boulevard de l'Impératrice/Keizerinlaan.
-This area is served by Brussels-Central railway station, as well as by Parc/Park metro station on lines 1 and 5 of the Brussels Metro.